To all heroes of Azeroth, Sanctuary, Aiur, the Nexus and future Earth!

 What new features are there?

-Some of the new features are trust levels, the Blizz Tracker to quickly find official posts, preformatted text, real-time updates, infinite scrolling, notifications, preferences, better support for mobile devices, home screen shortcuts, bookmarks and advanced searching and sorting with configurable time frames.
+Some of the new features are trust levels, the Blizz Tracker to quickly find official posts, preformatted text, real-time updates, infinite scrolling, notifications, preferences, better support for mobile devices, home screen shortcuts, bookmarks and advanced searching and sorting.

 What happens after I flag a post?

-Flagging a post and selecting the appropriate category will flag it for manual review by a moderator.
+Flagging a post will flag it for manual review by a moderator who will then view the post.
 For a few minutes, you may undo the flag again.
 Users can only issue a very limited amount of flags each day.
 Threads may end up becoming automatically locked for 24 hours if enough flags are received.

 How can I see my trust level?